rv-abishek/Weather-App/README.md

 ## 📌 Usage

-* Enter a city name to check weather
+* Enter a city name to check the weather
 * Allow location access for current weather
 * Use toggle button to change °C / °F